 Telephone Caregiver Support Group

 The Alzheimer's Association, Maine Chapter is hosting a Telephone Caregiver Support Group for caregivers of individuals with Alzheimer's disease and other dementias who may find it difficult to travel to a meeting site.
-The group meets on the 2nd and last Thursdays of each month from 10:00 -11:30 a.m.
-For more information about joining the Telephone Caregiver Support Group contact Bill Kirkpatrick at email@example.com.
+The group meets on the 2nd Wednesday of each month from 10:00 -11:30 a.m.
+For more information about joining the Telephone Caregiver Support Group contact Peter Baker at email@example.com

 The Alzheimer's Association ALZConnected message boards and chat rooms are your online communication forum.
 Our message boards have over 9,000 registered members from around the United States, and many more people who simply browse the stories and information that is offered 24 hours a day.